Airbus says Farnborough orders reach 431 aircraft

-FARNBOROUGH, England, July 19 (Reuters) - Airbus said it has won orders and commitments for 431 aircraft at the Farnborough Airshow, finishing with a new wide-body order from AirAsia.
+FARNBOROUGH, England (Reuters) - Airbus (AIR.PA) said it has won orders and commitments for 431 aircraft at the Farnborough Airshow, finishing with a new wide-body order from AirAsia (AIRA.KL).

 The total comprises 93 firm orders and 338 tentative deals, Airbus said on Thursday.

-It also includes 60 A220 jets, formerly known as the CSeries and which competes with Embraer.
-Boeing plans to acquire Embraer’s commercial aircraft arm but that has not completed yet.
+It also includes 60 A220 jets, formerly known as the CSeries and which competes with Embraer (EMBR3.SA).
+Boeing (BA.N) plans to acquire Embraer’s commercial aircraft arm but that has not completed yet.